-To get the most out of your blend and the desired results you want from them, use them as often and for as long as the directions you are given with your purchase indicate.
+To get the most out of your blend and the desired results you want from them, use as often and for as long as the directions you are given with your purchase indicate.

 You'll find that the results are longer lasting when you do, often eliminating symptoms permanently.

 Using them once or twice, now and then, isn't giving them a chance to do what they were created to do.

 Directions are printed on the label or given to you separately with your purchase.